unionai-oss/unionml/docs/source/flyte_cluster.md

 ### Managing your Own Flyte Cluster

 In this guide we're using the Flyte demo cluster that you can spin up on your local machine.
-However, if you want to access to full power of Flyte, scaling to larger compute clusters and accelerators for more data- and compute-heavy models, you can follow the [Flyte Deployment Guides](https://docs.flyte.org/en/latest/deployment/index.html).
+However, if you want to access to the full power of Flyte, e.g. scaling to larger compute clusters and gpu accelerators for more data- and compute-heavy models, you can follow the [Flyte Deployment Guides](https://docs.flyte.org/en/latest/deployment/index.html).

 ```{important}